-At the beginning of the lockdown it became clear to me that I have to adapt to the new “normal” and very fast.
+At the beginning of the lockdown it became clear to me that I have to adapt to the new “normal” and quickly.

-In my personal humble self I am satisfied if things are working, so don’t scratch where it is nog itching and don’t repair if it’s not broken.
+I believe myself to be a humble person and I am satisfied when things are working, so don’t scratch where it is not itching and don’t repair it if it’s not broken.

-All of a sudden, I had to become used to working from home, accessing the mail and office server remotely, getting used to Teams and Zoom meetings to name but a few.
-To enhance self-development skills I got invited to join online Webinars, where professionals in the built environment would choose relevant topics in our industry and discuss them with a panel of experts in their field.
+All of a sudden, I had to become used to working from home and accessing the mail and office server remotely, getting used to Microsoft Teams and Zoom meetings to name but a few.
+To enhance my self-development skills I got invited to join online Webinars, where professionals in the built environment would choose relevant topics in our industry and discuss them with a panel of experts in their field.

 Another form of self-development in order to gain CPD points was to do the online tutorials as posted on the ASAQS’s website.
 After studying the content of subject a 20 mark test had to be written and in order to pass and earn your CPD points a pass rate of 60% had to be achieved.

-Lastly, through social media platforms i.e. Linkedin and Facebook, a lot of reading material was available to stay informed of developments regarding the Covid 19 pandemic and how it has influenced the construction industry.
+Lastly, through social media platforms like Linkedin and Facebook, a lot of reading material was available to stay informed of developments regarding the Covid-19 pandemic and how it has influenced the construction industry.